ulrobix/sphinxcontrib-contentui/docs/about.rst

 About
 =====

-This is a simple sphinx extension that is rendered as HTML widgets:
+This is a simple Sphinx extension that is rendered as HTML widgets:

 - :ref:`content-tabs`
 - :ref:`column-content`